PGJACK1310/THREAT-INTELLIGENCE/README.md

 - Operational Intelligence (OI) is the "middle ground" between big-picture strategy and immediate tactics.
 It focuses on the day-to-day activities and processes that keep an organization running smoothly.
 While tactics handle a single moment and strategy handles the distant future, operational intelligence looks at current trends and performance over days or weeks.

+### Example: A logistics manager monitors a dashboard showing that delivery trucks are consistently delayed by 20 minutes this week due to roadwork and adjusts the departure times for the rest of the month.

+4. **Technical Intelligence**
+- Technical Intelligence (TECHINT) is the specialized process of gathering and analyzing information about foreign or competitor equipment, weapons, and technology.
+It focuses on "how things work" under the hood.
+The goal is to understand the capabilities, limitations, and design of a specific piece of technology so you can either copy it, defend against it, or find a way to break it.

+### Example: An engineer analyzes the specific encryption algorithm used by a competitor's app to understand how they keep user data so secure.